Dark Nights: Death Metal: Soundtrack

+Sonic Metalverse

+From September 2020 to February 2021, a 7-part motion comic based on Death Metal was streamed on DC's official YouTube account.
+Entitled Sonic Metalverse, it featured much of the aforementioned soundtrack, an original score by Tyler Bates, and dialogue performed by a full cast made up primarily of metal musicians.
+The actors included Andy Biersack as Batman, Chelsea Wolfe as Wonder Woman and David Hasselhoff as Superman.

 Critical reception

 At the review aggregator website Comic Book Roundup, the central miniseries garnered a score of 8.5 out of 10 based on 143 reviews.

 Future

 The aftermath of Dark Nights: Death Metal led to several titles: